What We Believe

 -

-We believe the Bible—made up of the 66 books of the Old and New Testaments—is the inspired Word of God, true and authoritative in all it teaches.
+We believe the Bible—comprised of the 66 books of the Old and New Testaments—is the inspired and authoritative revelation of God, true in all it teaches.
 Though written by many human authors, each was led by the Holy Spirit to communicate God’s heart and will.

 Scripture is more than inspiration; it’s our foundation.
 While we believe God is always present and speaking, He never contradicts Himself.
 The Bible helps us know God, follow Jesus, and discern what is true.